iesahin/xvc/book/src/how-to/git-branches.md

 C=         data.txt
 ```

-If you return to `main` branch, you'll see the file is tracked by neither Git, nor Xvc.
+If you return to `main` branch, you'll see the file is tracked by neither Git nor Xvc.

 ```console
 $ git checkout main